elastic/elastic-package/docs/howto/create_new_package.md

-# HOWTO: Create new package/data stream
+# HOWTO: Create new packages and data streams

 ## Introduction